theold190/active-ostergotland/README.md

 * Water sports
   * Jetboard with [Rimforsa Jetboards](https://rimforsajetboards.se/)
   * Sailing on small boats (dinghy sailing) with [Linköpings Jolleseglarklubb](https://www.ljs.nu/) or [Vikingarnas Segel Sällskap](https://vss.nu/)
+  * Sailing is a quite popular hobby, why not to go for a course with [Svenska Seglarförbundet](https://www.svensksegling.se/upptack-segling/seglarskola/)
   * SUP, kitesurfing and other with [Kite Kalle](https://www.kitekalle.se/linkoping.php)
   * Wakeboarding in the channel with [LKPG Wakepark](https://www.facebook.com/lkpgwakepark/)
   * Wakeboarding, wakesurfing or even water skiing with [Froggy](https://froggy.se/se/vattensport/kurser-wakeboard-info-kurs-wakeboard~244/)